 Kindness is one of the character traits (fruit of the Spirit) that must be present in a believer’s life (Galatians 5:22).
 1 Corinthians 13:4 says love is kind.
-You can be kind to people by the way you talk to them, what you do for them or how you relate with them.
+You can be kind to people by the way you talk to them, what you do for them, or how you relate to them.

 Ephesians 4:32a says, “And be kind to one another” (New King James Version).
 It is important to be kind, not only because of the beneficiaries but because of yourself.
 The greater beneficiary of being kind is not the receiver but the giver.

 When you’re kind to people, you’re sowing a seed and you’ll surely reap it.
-Your harvest may not come from the person you’ve shown kindness, and it may, but certainly, it’s not a waste.
+Your harvest may not come from the person you’ve shown kindness to, and it may, but certainly, it’s not a waste.

-Let us look at some examples of kindness in the Bible so that we can emulate this godly attribute that the secular world has begun to appreciate, which is contrary to the approach of aggressiveness, harshness, viciousness often adopted in the competitive struggles to gain the upper hand in life.
+Let us look at some examples of kindness in the Bible so that we can emulate this godly attribute.

 2. Moses was kind to the daughters of Jethro.
 He didn’t allow the shepherds to intimidate and prevent them from fetching water at the well.
 Moses hated cheating; he stood up to defend them.
 He drew enough water for them and watered their flock.

-The reward he got was accommodation, employment, and a wife, who bore him a son!
-(Exodus 2:16-22).
+The reward he got was accommodation, employment, and a wife, Zipporah, who later gave birth to two children for him (Exodus 2:16-22; Exodus 18:2-3).
 Jethro employed him as a shepherd, from where God eventually called him and sent him back to Egypt to deliver his people from their 430 years of captivity.

 3. Abraham was kind to three angels.
 He warmly welcomed the angels and prepared food for them to eat and they ate.
-He showed them hospitality.
+He showed them hospitality (Genesis 18:1-8).
 The Bible enjoins us to do the same.
 Hebrews 13:2 says, “Don’t forget to show hospitality to strangers, for some who have done this have entertained angels without realizing it!”
 (New Living Translation).

-The reward Abraham got in less than a year was the fulfillment of a long-standing promise.
+The reward Abraham got in less than a year was the fulfilment of a long-standing promise.
 Sarah, his wife, conceived and gave birth to Isaac (Genesis 18:9-15, 21:1-7).

 4. Rebekah was kind to Abraham’s oldest servant, who was in search of a wife for Isaac, his master’s son.
-Rebekah drew water for him to drink and also gave his animals to drink in line with the sign for confirmation that Abraham’s servant had asked for (Genesis 24:17-21).
+Rebekah drew water for Abraham’s servant to drink and also gave his animals to drink in line with the sign for confirmation that Abraham’s servant had asked for (Genesis 24:17-21).

 5. Abigail was kind to David.
 Abigail was the exact opposite of her husband, Nabal, who repaid with evil David’s kindness to him and his men.
 He insulted David (1 Samuel 25:4-12).

-But when Nabal’s young men told Abigail what her husband had done, she moved swiftly to discourage David from a possible violent attack.
+But when Nabal’s young men told Abigail what her husband had done, she moved swiftly to discourage David from an act of violent revenge.
 She quickly went to David with generous food supplies (verses 14-19).

 She pleaded with David to sheathe his sword.
 Abigail’s kindness to David in his hour of need prevented him from shedding innocent blood.
-Ten days after Abigail got back home, the ungrateful Nabal that David would have killed in retaliation, died.
-David rewarded Abigail’s kindness by marrying her (verses 39-43).
+The next day after Abigail returned home and told Nabal what happened, he suffered a stroke or heart attack.
+Ten days after, the Lord struck him and he died.
+David rewarded Abigail’s kindness by marrying her (verses 39-42).

 After he had become the king of the entire nation of Israel, he was kind to Mephibosheth, the son of Jonathan.
 He recalled him from Lo-Debar and treated him kindly (2 Samuel 9:3-13).